Delimited File Sources¶

 The syntax of these regular expressions is the one defined by the Java language (the documentation of the Java class Pattern lists the constructs of these expressions).

-The section Examples of How to Define a Tuple Pattern has several examples of data sources with Tuple Pattern.
+The section Examples of How to Define a Tuple Pattern below has several examples of data sources with Tuple Pattern.

 End of line delimiter.
 Character string to be used to mark the end of a tuple.
 The default value is